 "My numbers were way above normal," says White.
 "In a matter of days, and a couple of doctor's appointments later, I found out I had type 2 diabetes."

 White and his family were surprised by the diagnosis...

 Doctors have also become much more aggressive in treating diabetes.
 People with type 2 diabetes are getting diagnosed and treated earlier than they once did -- and having better outcomes.

 "We've seen several new, exciting classes of drugs in the past decade," says Cypess.
 New drugs and types of insulin have made treatment better.
 In some cases, it's simpler, too.

 DPP-4 inhibitors include the oral drugs Januvia, Nesina, Onglyza, and Tradjenta.
 These protect a natural compound in the body -- GLP-1 -- from breaking down.
 GLP-1 helps lower blood glucose.

-Incretin mimetics or GLP analogs include the injected drugs Byetta and Victoza.
+Incretin mimetics or GLP analogs include the injected drugs Byetta, Bydureon, Tanzeum, Trulicity, and Victoza.
 They use the body's own signaling system to boost insulin after meals.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitors work by blocking glucose from being reabsorbed by the kidneys.
 That raises the amount of glucose urinated, and lowers the amount of glucose in the blood.
-Currently, Invokana (canaglifozin) is the only drug in this class that's approved by the FDA.
+Currently, Invokana (canaglifozin), dapagliflozin (Farxiga), and Jardiance (empagliflozin) are the only drugs in this class that's approved by the FDA.
 More SGLT2 inhibitors are being developed.